openshift-cloud-functions/Documentation/README.md

    `eval $(minishift oc-env)`
    `eval $(minishift docker-env)`

-3. Navigate to the `knative-operators` directory and run the script
+3. Navigate to the `knative-operators/etc/` directory and run the script

-   `prep-knative.sh`
+   `./scripts/prep-knative.sh`

 3. Login as administrator.